 - Everything's Better with Penguins: Seen hanging around the Intrusion Zone in Central Park.

-- Extra Parent Conception: Horus possesses Nikopol to create one with Jill.
+- Extra Parent Conception: Horus possesses Nikopol to sire a child with Jill.

 - Flying Seafood Special: The Dayak, who looks like a red hammerhead sharktopus, can hover.